taikoxyz/taiko-mono/packages/website/pages/docs/reference/contract-documentation.md

-# Contract documentation

-Here you can find the documentation for the Taiko smart contracts.
+Here you will find the documentation for the Taiko smart contracts.